serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     subnetIds:
       - subnetId1
       - subnetId2
+  notificationArns: # List of existing Amazon SNS topics in the same region where notifications about stack events are sent.
+    - 'arn:aws:sns:us-east-1:XXXXXX:mytopic'

 package: # Optional deployment packaging configuration
   include: # Specify the directories and files which should be included in the deployment package